kierangilliam/chatwithme.chat/README.md

 **Secure** Your API key is never sent to any server other than OpenAI.
 It is saved locally, not in the cloud.

-**Cost efficient** Cheaper than ChatGPT Pro as you only pay for what you use.
+**Cost effective** Cheaper than ChatGPT Pro as you only pay for what you use.

 ## Security